Rosa-1015/s3-js2-functions-and-testing/README.md

 ## 🎬 Description

 A company in the audiovisual sector requested a web application to help their employees quickly find movies from a large internal database, as the process was previously done manually.
-During this sprint, the core of the application was developed, including the complete logic for filtering and sorting movies.
+During this sprint, the application's core was developed, implementing the full logic for filtering and sorting movies, with all functionality verified through Jest tests.

-## Project Structure
+## 📁 Project Structure

 ```plaintext
 starter-code-frontend-sprint-3-movies/